Dasharo/docs/docs/variants/qemu_q35/building-manual.md

 The resulting coreboot image will be placed in the current directory as `qemu_q35_<version>.rom`.

+> To build a QEMU image with all features and menus enabled, invoke:
+>
+> `./build.sh qemu_full`
+>
+> These builds are mainly for testing purposes and not all features have a
+> working implementation under emulated environment.

 ## Initial Deployment

 Now you can proceed with initial deployment scenario according to your needs: